jmeowmeow/PixieReport/express-progress/tasks.md

 - [ ] PNG output endpoint or PNG-data-img is fine.
 Or select just-image as ".png" or ".jpg" like http.cat ?
 - [ ] Graceful error handling for missing report data or fetch failure
 - [ ] alt-text in the HTML page presentation using pre-existing logic

+Weather Report Choosing Wizard
+- [X] prototyped in fedwiki with web-linked markers on Leaflet map widget